 Costs related to origination when paid in the form of brokerage and other related fees shall be capitalized as part of the cost of the asset-backed security.
 All other costs, including internal costs or costs paid to an affiliated entity related to origination, purchase, or commitment to purchase asset-backed securities, shall be charged to expense when incurred.
 (P44)

 Origination fees represent fees charged to the borrower (paid to the reporting entity) in connection with the process of originating or restructuring a transaction.
 The fees include, but are not limited to, points, management, arrangement, placement, application, underwriting, and other fees pursuant to such a transaction.
 Origination fees shall not be recorded until received in cash.
-Origination fees intended to compensate the reporting entity for interest rate risks (e.g., points), shall be amortized into income over the term of the loan-backed or structured security consistent with paragraph 17 of this statement.
+Origination fees intended to compensate the reporting entity for interest rate risks (e.g., points), shall be amortized into income over the term of the asset-backed security consistent with paragraph 12 of this statement.
 Other origination fees shall be recorded as income upon receipt.
 (P43)

 Commitment fees are fees paid to the reporting entity that obligate the reporting entity to make available funds for future borrowing under a specified condition:

-A fee paid to the reporting entity to obtain a commitment to make funds available at some time in the futureis generally refundable only if the loan-backed or structured security is issued.
+A fee paid to the reporting entity to obtain a commitment to make funds available at some time in the futureis generally refundable only if the asset-backed security is issued.
 If the security is not issued, then the fees shall be recorded as investment income by the reporting entity when the commitment expires.
 (P45)

 A fee paid to the reporting entity to obtain a commitment to borrow funds at a specified rate and with specified terms quoted in the commitment agreement is generally not refundable unless the commitment is refused by the reporting entity.
 This type of fee shall be deferred, and amortization shall depend on whether or not the commitment is exercised.
-If the commitment is exercised, then the fee shall be amortized in accordance with paragraph 17 of this statement over the life of the asset-backed security as an adjustment to the investment income on the security.
+If the commitment is exercised, then the fee shall be amortized in accordance with paragraph 12 of this statement over the life of the asset-backed security as an adjustment to the investment income on the security.
 If the commitment expires unexercised, the commitment fee shall be recognized in income on the commitment expiration date.
 (P46)